Clinton-Davis/focus_fitness/README.md

 By Clicking on the authors name in the details blog page, you will be redirected to this page.
 Here you will be able to see all the blogs that this user has written.
-Each title is a link to the blog and you can see the amount of likes, comments, and thump up each post has.
+Each title is a link to the blog and you can see the amount of likes, comments, and thumps up each post has.

 <details>
 <summary>Blog Create/Edit Wireframes (Click for image)</summary>